You’ve conducted your balance transfer, but what now? Here are some tips on how you can manage your new credit card and consolidate your debt

 There are a few key details of the offer that you should pay attention to after you’ve conducted your balance transfer:

-- Minimum repayment.
 You may have a 0% interest rate, but you’ll still need to make minimum repayments each month.
-How much you’ll have to pay will vary from card to card, but this amount rarely allows cardholders to repay their entire debt by the time the promotional offer ends.
-If you want to avoid collecting high interest once the promotion expires, you should aim to pay more than the minimum amount each statement period.
+How much you have to pay will vary from card to card, but this amount rarely allows cardholders to repay their entire debt by the time the promotional offer ends.

 Decide what to do with your old cards